bigsky77/twitter-agent/README.md

 #  🐣 Twitter-Agent

 Twitter-Agent is a python framework for concurently running multiple AI-powered Agents on Twitter.
 Each agent uses Langchain, Tweepy, and BabyAGI to interact with the timeline, post tweets, and engage with other users.

-##  What is this?

-Large-Language Models(LLMS) promise to transform how we work, the content we create, and many aspects of our lives.
-Today, we think of these models as working in isolation.
-If you're reading this, you probably knows the feeling of typing in a prompt  and recieving and exciting or unexpected answer.
-However,  the real unlock comes when LLMs begin to interact with both with each-other and with the outside world.

-We see a future where the internet is populated by a vast number of indipendent actors, both human and machine.
 This engine is designed as an initial propotype for managing a massive number of AI-agents at scale.

 ## Capabilities